wileyconnor/DeepPicar-v3-April/README.md

 [Open In Colab](https://colab.research.google.com/drive/12IvrcxDrCyEZF8vLEgLj8qoY9x1fYv8y?usp=sharing)

-After you are done trainig, you need to copy the trained tflite model file (`large-200x66x3.tflite` by default) to the Pi using scp commands.
+After you are done training, you need to copy the trained tflite model file (`large-200x66x3.tflite` by default) to the Pi using scp commands.

 ## Autonomous control